raymondtith00-hash/Wazuh-SIEM-Threat-Detection-and-Triage-Home-Lab/README.md

 - Determine whether the activity originated from an authorized system.
 - Escalate if successful authentication occurred after repeated failures.
 - Recommend blocking the source IP and resetting compromised credentials if necessary.

+**Successful Authenticationi Log in Triage Workflow**
+- Verify the username that authenticated.
+- Identify the source IP address.
+- Determine whether the login occurred during expected hours.
+- Review authentication history for previous failed attempts.
+- Check for privilege escalation following login.
+- Review commands executed after authentication.
+- Determine whether the source host is trusted.
+- Escalate if the login appears suspicious or follows brute-force activity.

 ---

 ### File Integrity Monitoring